danielmrtnvc/cosma-dm/README.md

 # Cosma Mind Map

 This project is a dynamic, evolving mind map that connects and visualizes the diverse knowledge I’ve explored across philosophy, technology, and the startup world.
-It’s designed to grow over time, linking concepts and insights to deepen understanding and fuel new ideas.
+It’s designed to grow over time, linking concepts and insights to deepen understanding and fuel new ideas!

 ## Overview